Beam diameter: 1/e2 width

 The American National Standard Z136.1-2007 for Safe Use of Lasers (p.
 6) defines the beam diameter as the distance between diametrically opposed points in that cross-section of a beam where the power per unit area is 1/e (0.368) times that of the peak power per unit area.
 This is the beam diameter definition that is used for computing the maximum permissible exposure to a laser beam.
-In addition, the Federal Aviation Administration also uses the 1/e definition for laser safety calculations in FAA Order JO 7400.2, Para.
+The Federal Aviation Administration also uses the 1/e definition for laser safety calculations in FAA Order JO 7400.2, Para.
 29-1-5d.

 Measurements of the 1/e2 width only depend on three points on the marginal distribution, unlike D4σ and knife-edge widths that depend on the integral of the marginal distribution.
 1/e2 width measurements are noisier than D4σ width measurements.
 For multimodal marginal distributions (a beam profile with multiple peaks), the 1/e2 width usually does not yield a meaningful value and can grossly underestimate the inherent width of the beam.
 For multimodal distributions, the D4σ width is a better choice.
 For an ideal single-mode Gaussian beam, the D4σ, D86 and 1/e2 width measurements would give the same value.